Ssantys/DeveloperPortal-Documentation/README.md

 With the "git branch" command we can see in which branch we are currently on.

-The "git fetch" command is basically checkning and making sure that updates have occured.
+The "git fetch" command is basically checking and making sure that updates have occured.

-And the "git pull" command we can pull down the updates that have been recently pushed .
+Finally with the "git pull" command we can pull down the updates that have been recently pushed .
 It is actually merging the updates fetched with the current branch.

 You can think of git pull as Git's version of svn update.